-Study In the US: How To Go About It
+Study In the US: How to go About Studying in United States

 With her top quality education, world class infrastructure in its universities, and the prospect of better opportunities an American degree bestows, little wonder it continues to remain an international magnet for higher education among foreign students.

 Meanwhile, you can as well learn more on How to study in the United Kingdom

 Easy Steps on How to Study in the US

 In this article, we are going to give you a step-by-step guide on how to process your application to study in the US.
 The aim is to assist you in providing the necessary information that will ultimately lead to you secure that admission in any American university of your choice.
 Below are six steps on how to study in the United States as an international student:

 1. Research Your Options

 Depending on your preferences, post-secondary education includes six levels: associate, bachelor, first-professional, master, advanced intermediate, and research doctorate.
 Whatever the qualification you want to study for, you need to research your options.
 This include the university you wish to apply to and the course of study.
 The US has over 5,000 universities, colleges and other higher institutions, so you will be basically spoilt for choice.
 However, based on your proposed course of study, you will have to research and quickly narrow down your search to the top universities in the US that offer your proposed course of study.

 Once you have been able to narrow down your option of universities to apply to, the next step is to start the application process.
 In the US, colleges and universities set their own admission requirements, including g standardized tests.
 Thus you have to check the website of any of the universities you have picked to be familiarized with their admission process.

 As part of the application process, many colleges and universities require proof of English competency in order to measure your English language skills.
 Thus, you will have to apply to take either the Test of English as a Foreign Language (TOEFL) or IELTS.